 Why we picked it Monoprice Mini Delta:

 As far as we can tell, Monoprice’s Mini Delta is one of the cheapest 3D printers you can buy that’s not a kit — but that’s not the only reason we picked it.
 In addition to being fully assembled and ready to print straight out of the box, this machine also comes with a heated bed — something that we believe is a crucial feature for FDM printers.
 This helps prevent warping and drastically reduces your potential for misprints — and it’s usually only found on printers that cost over $1,000.
-This one costs $200, which is kind of mind blowing.
+This one costs $160, which is absolutely mind blowing.

 In addition to the heated bed, the Mini Delta also has a variable temperature hot end, which allows you to adjust settings and print with a wide range of different materials — including basic filaments like ABS and PLA, to more advanced materials like conductive PLA, wood and metal composites, or dissolvable PVA.
 On top of that, the heated bed is also self-leveling, which means you’ll never have to calibrate the machine manually before initiating a print.